Deciding the Existence of Interpolants and Definitions in First-Order Modal Logic: Introduction

-We then consider uniform interpolant existence and conservative extension and show that both problems are undecidable for \FOMS{} and \ALCS{}.
 The proof extends a reduction proving undecidability of conservative extensions for \FOT{} (with and without equality) from~\cite{DBLP:conf/icalp/JungLM0W17}.
-As a corollary of our proof, we obtain that uniform interpolant existence is undecidable for \FOT{} (with and without equality), settling an open problem from~\cite{DBLP:conf/icalp/JungLM0W17}.
+As a corollary of our proof, we obtain that uniform interpolant existence in \FOT{} (with and without equality) is undecidable, settling an open problem from~\cite{DBLP:conf/icalp/JungLM0W17}.

+Finally, we consider the one-variable fragment \FOMK{} of first-order modal logic $\mathsf{K}$ determined by the class of all Kripke frames and prove the following: